Introduction to Canvas

 A Note On Language

-Setting the Language does not change the language of the course.
+Setting the Language in Course Settings or Account Settings does not change the language of the course.
 It sets the language of the Canvas menus and options for that course.
-The actual LAPs are, and will remain, in English regardless of the Language setting.
+The LAP contents are, and will remain, in English regardless of the Language setting.

 Step 7 - Publish Your Course